gerson-ribeiro/jade-integration-utils/README.md

 #### OPTIONAL - Pagination in 4.x.x version!
 You could use pagination with the framework as optional way to implement.
-Note: In this case, I use ```*ngFor="let your_model_object of model.resource.results.element_list"´´´ to get list of response, but it is necessary implements "objects" to your get method to return this info.
+Note: In this case, I use ```*ngFor="let your_model_object of model.resource.results.element_list"``` to get list of response, but it is necessary implements "objects" to your get method to return this info.
 ```
 @Component({
   selector: 'app-model',